Skip to content

 How it Works:

-Despite its vast potential, geothermal energy remains one of the most underutilized renewable resources in the United States.
+Using a closed-loop system, a continuous loop of piping is installed in deep boreholes (wells).
+Fluid circulates through the loop, absorbing heat from the ground in the winter and dissipating heat into the ground in the summer.
+Despite its vast potential, geothermal energy remains one of the more underutilized renewable resources in the United States.
 As we look to the future, it offers a powerful opportunity for sustainable energy growth.

 Benefits: